tarnas14/dotfil3s/README.md

 ## known issues

-- [ ] when running it in tmux, neovim colors are sometimes lost when navigating files
+- [x] when running it in tmux, neovim colors are sometimes lost when navigating files :: upgrading tmux to 2.6 (from 2.3) fixed the issue oO
 - [x] still investigating why there's a `q` character in weird places when running the docker - this comes up when you start vim in docker, like maybe it's doing something weird with the cursor? :: [SOLVED] (disabling gui cursor in Dockerfile) drawback: no nice cursor in insert mode, but hey...

 # other stuff